ArminJo/ServoEasing/README.md

 <br/>

 # Internals
-The API accepts only degree (except for write() and writeMicrosecondsOrUnits()) but internally only microseconds (or units (= 4.88 µs) if using PCA9685 expander) and not degree are used to speed up things.
+The API accepts only degree (except for write() and writeMicrosecondsOrUnits()) but internally only microseconds (or units (= 4.88 &micro;s) if using PCA9685 expander) and not degree are used to speed up things.
 Other expander or servo libraries can therefore easily be used.<br/>

 <br/>